 As of March 2021, the Fair Housing and Equal Credit Opportunity Act expressly prohibits discrimination based on sexual orientation and gender identity.
 However, the lack of legal protection in the past is at least in part responsible for homeownership among the LGBTQ+ population to be significantly lower than that of the overall U.S. population.

-An estimated 49 percent of the LGBTQ+ community owns a home compared with nearly 64 percent of the total U.S. population, according to a 2019 analysis by Iowa State University researchers.
+An estimated 49 percent of the LGBTQ+ community owns a home compared with nearly 64 percent of the total U.S. population, according to an analysis by Iowa State University researchers.

 To help you achieve your homeownership goals, this guide lays out a two-step process specifically for LGBTQ+ homebuyers.
 From organizing your finances to building your homebuying team, you’ll have actionable steps to help forge a path toward a home to call your own.